 The Razer Pro Type is excellent for gaming.
 The Razer Orange switches are easy to actuate, and their short pre-travel distance provides incredible responsiveness.
 It's well-built, and it has backlighting for those who like to play in the dark.
 Every key is programmable, but sadly, there aren't any dedicated macro keys for MMO games.

-The Razer Pro Type is okay for use with mobile devices.
+The Razer Pro Type is mediocre for use with mobile devices.
 Due to its Bluetooth support, it can connect to most mobile devices.
 Most keys function properly; however, there's no software support for customization.
 Also, it's too big and heavy to carry around.

 The Razer Pro Type is a good keyboard for office use.
 It provides an excellent typing experience that feels light and responsive without causing too much typing noise.
 It isn't fatiguing to type on, but some people may need a wrist rest due to the keyboard's relatively high profile, and there isn't one included in the box.
 Unfortunately, while it has full compatibility with Windows, macOS users don't have access to customization options due to the lack of software support.